-Probability from the regression analysis table results also justifies the relationship between loyalty in online marketing and customer satisfaction in Malaysia.
-The test gives the p-value of 0.0023.
-Since p-value is almost 0.23 percent which is less than 5 percent, we can reject null, meaning that customer satisfaction variable can influence loyalty in online marketing individually in the online marketing in Malaysia, because the p-value is less than 0.05, and in this test individually we reject null hypothesis and accept alternative hypothesis.
+Probability from the regression analysis table results also justifies the relationship between loyalty in online marketing and trust and trustworthiness in Malaysia.
+The test gives the p-value of 0.0021.
+Since p-value is almost 0.21 percent which is less than 5 percent, we can reject null, meaning that trust and trustworthiness variable can influence loyalty in online marketing individually in the online marketing in Malaysia, because the p-value is less than 0.05, and in this test individually we reject null hypothesis and accept alternative hypothesis.
+Consider table